AhmedAD251/alx-low_level_programming/README.md

-This is low programming level readme.
+This is readme file of pointers_arrays